Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/cape-of-the-mountebank.md

 aliases: ["Cape of the Mountebank"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-157. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+157. Available in the SRD."
 ---
 # Cape of the Mountebank
 *Wondrous Item, major, rare*